Areas / Local authorities / East Hampshire · local authority guide

 0%

-The median home in East Hampshire has sold for £410,000 over the last three years — well above the ~£290,000 England & Wales average.
-The average of £528,446 sits notably higher than the median, which usually means a tail of larger or higher-value sales pulling the mean up.
+The average house price in East Hampshire over the last three years is £528,446, with a median sold price of £410,000 — well above the ~£290,000 England & Wales norm.
+The mean sits notably higher than the median here, which usually means a tail of larger or higher-value sales pulling the average up.
 That's drawn from 5,334 recorded sales — a liquid, actively-traded local market.

 East Hampshire price trend